imperva/terraform-provider-incapsula/website/docs/r/policy.html.markdown

 # incapsula_policy

-Provides a Incapsula Policy resource.
+Provides an Incapsula Policy resource.
+This resource enables you to define policies to centrally configure settings for assets in your account.

 **Note**: We are currently rolling out the new WAF Rules policy type.
 It may not yet be available in your account.